run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ## Hardware Requirements

 The following hardware requirements are for the Kubernetes Cluster nodes’.
 By default, all Run:ai cluster services run on all available nodes.
-For production deployments, you may want to set node roles, to separate between system and worker nodes, reduce downtime and save CPU cycles on expensive GPU Machines.
+For production deployments, you may want to [Set Node Roles](../config/node-roles.md), to separate between system and worker nodes, reduce downtime and save CPU cycles on expensive GPU Machines.

 ### Run:ai Cluster - system nodes